Coracollar/DNA_mC_hmC_ONT/README.md

 Fast5s from each sample need to be located in a separate folder.
 For each sample we run megalodon_mC_hmC.slurm.

-We obtain methylation and hydroxymethylation frequency files from megalodon in the form of be files.
+We obtain methylation and hydroxymethylation frequency files from megalodon in the form of bed files.
 ```bash
 head modified_bases.5mC.bed
 chr10	3125029	3125030	.
 11	+	3125029	3125030	0,0,0	11	90.9